mica-web/mica-web.github.io/collections/_learn/03_workflows/glitch-and-github.md

 Click the button to add **New SSH key** and name the key "Push from Glitch demo".
 Paste in the public key code you copied from the console and then click **Add SSH key**.
 (You may be prompted to enter your GitHub password at this point.)

 {: .callout }
 Want to see detailed screenshots of the this process?
-[View this walkthrough from the GitHub docs](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).
+[View this walkthrough from the GitHub docs](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).{% include optional.html %}

 Because an SSH key is a form of access to your account, you will also receive an email from GitHub alerting you to this change to your settings.